2017 Yak4it Tournament of Champions OFFICIAL RULES

 The use of mobile communication devices, including, but not limited to, cell phones, marine radios, walkie-talkies, CBs, etc., to communicate between contestants during tournament hours is strictly prohibited.

 9. KAYAK REGULATION

-• All Kayaks must be human powered, (paddle, pedal, or flipper only) and a minimum of 10 feet in length.
+All Kayaks must be human powered, (paddle, peddle, or flipper only) and a minimum of 10 feet in length.

-• By signing the entry form, contestants agree to submit their kayak to an inspection by TOC personnel.
-Falsifying information on entry forms or rating placard will be cause for disqualification from the tournament and may result in ineligibility to compete in future Yak4it/TOC tournaments.
+By signing the entry form, contestants agree to submit their kayak to an inspection by TOC personnel.

 10. PERMITTED FISHING METHODS